To browse the full list of courses available by academic department, visit Courses of Instruction.

 If you have questions or comments about the new online Catalogue, please send us your feedback.

 The law permeates our lives, shaping both our behavior and our sense of right and wrong, often in ways in which we are not aware.
-But, as law has a great impact on society, so too does society have a great impact on law.
-As law has an internal logic, represented by the reasoning of judicial opinions, so does it have an external logic, as it is affected by social and historical forces.
+But as law has an impact on society, so, too, does society have a great impact on law.
+Law has an internal logic, represented by the reasoning of judicial opinions, but it also has an external logic, as it is affected by social and historical forces.
 The purpose of the Law and Society program is to provide an opportunity for students to study the impact of law on society and of society on law.
 We have come to understand in recent decades how law is a truly interdisciplinary area of study.
 A number of disciplines have something to contribute to our understanding of law.
 The Law and Society program seeks to provide an avenue to an understanding of law in this broader sense.
 The Law and Society program offers an interdisciplinary minor; it does not offer a major.
-All courses toward the minor must be completed with a grade of C- or higher.

 REQUIREMENTS FOR THE MINOR